 Extreme Weather Conditioning

 Dedicated runners will head out in rain, snow, or heat, but sometimes the weather outside is simply too cold or hot for your dog.
 Even though you can’t run together, you can still maintain your dog’s physical conditioning with indoor exercise.
-Depending on his size, a game of fetch down a long hall or up and down a flight of carpeted stairs can get your dog’s heart pumping and work his muscles.
+Depending on their size, a game of fetch down a long hall or up and down a flight of carpeted stairs can get your dog’s heart pumping and work their muscles.
 You can also set up an obstacle course with things you have lying around the house like a hula hoop or a cardboard box.
 Many training facilities also offer indoor agility classes that will get your dog running and jumping.